misode/ChunkScan/README.md

 # ChunkScan
 Simple Chunk Scanning Library for Minecraft Data Packs

-This Data Pack provides an generic hook which runs for every chunk that is generated in the overworld or nether.
-It marks chunks by replacing bedrock at y=0 completely with barriers.
+This Data Pack provides a generic function tag which runs at every chunk that is generated in the overworld or nether.
+It marks chunks by replacing bedrock at y=0 with barriers.

 |Hooks|Description|
 |---|---|